 The species distribution is widespread: from South Africa north of the Vaal River along the eastern parts of tropical Africa to Ethiopia.
 The distribution occurs at elevations from 1300 m to 2300 m.

 The habitat is mainly forest floors or rocky seeps among decomposing plant material and shaded woodland where mosses often grow.
-The species is not considered threatened in its habitat early in the twenty first century (www.zimbabweflora.co.zw; www.africanorchids.dk; www.redlist.sanbi.org).
+The species is not considered to be threatened in its habitat early in the twenty first century (www.zimbabweflora.co.zw; www.africanorchids.dk; www.redlist.sanbi.org).